craffel/subsampling_in_expectation/README.md

-# subsampling_in_expectation
+# Subsampling in Expectation

-Example code for "Training a Subsampling Mechanism in Expectation"
+This repository constains an example implementation of the algorithm described in "Training a Subsampling Mechanism in Expectation", submitted as an extended abstract to ICLR 2017.